Naruto Uzumaki: Cultural impact

-In order to promote games from the series, CyberConnect2 CEO Hiroshi Matsuyama cosplayed as Naruto Uzumaki.
+To promote games from the series, CyberConnect2 CEO Hiroshi Matsuyama cosplayed as Naruto Uzumaki.

 Several journalists, including Guinness World Records, have rated Naruto among the most popular characters.
 In a poll from Anime!
 Anime!, Naruto and Sasuke were voted as one of the best rivals turned into allies.
 Ramsey Isler from IGN lists Naruto's "unshakable persistence" as his strongest trait, "and although he is a flawed and somewhat limited character by himself, that stubborn optimism of his makes for some great storytelling with other characters."
 In a Japanese TV special from August 2017, Naruto was voted as the 13th "strongest hero" from the Heisei Era.
 In the 2009 Society for the Promotion of Japanese Animation Awards, Junko Takeuchi won Best Voice Actress (Japanese) for her work as Naruto.

-The character has inspired other works, including .hacks protagonist, Kite, and Yuji Itadori from Jujutsu Kaisen; its author, Gege Akutami, enjoyed the story of how Naruto deals with a demon-like creature inside his body and decided to give Itadori a similar aura when eating the remains of the demon Ryomen Sukuna, with whom he has a poor relationship.
+The character has inspired other works, including .hacks protagonist, Kite, Yuta Okkotsu and Yuji Itadori from Jujutsu Kaisen; its author, Gege Akutami, enjoyed the story of how Naruto deals with a demon-like creature inside his body and decided to give Yuta and Itadori a similar aura when eating the remains of the demons Rika Ryomen Sukuna, with whom they have a poor relationship.

 CyberConnect2 CEO Hiroshi Matsuyama also participated in the 2012 Paris Marathon while cosplaying as Naruto to celebrate the release of a new video game.
 Matsuyama also said that Naruto's Rasenshuriken was his favorite technique in the entire series due to its sounds as well as how the character executes it.
 Upon seeing the final fight between Naruto and Sasuke in Storm 4, Matsuyama felt emotional over seeing the final fight between Naruto and Sasuke.
-Matsuyama further reflected that the anime's 133rd episode is one of his favorites, not only for the action sequences between Naruto and Sasuke but also for the emotional value displayed.
 Voice actress Mariya Ise, famous for Killua Zoldyck from Hunter × Hunter, stated Naruto was one of her favorite characters, to the point she often would try cosplaying as him.